colorado

 Sawtooth mountains

-Idaho is well known for its rugged backcountry wilderness and mountain beauty.
+Idaho is well-known for its rugged backcountry wilderness and mountain beauty.
 The Rockies stretch through much of the state, including the central portion and the northern panhandle.
 Perhaps the most notable section, however, is the Sawtooth Mountains in central Idaho.
-More than 40 trails totaling hundreds miles traverse these jagged peaks and offer prime alpine hiking and camping experiences.
+More than 40 trails totaling hundreds of miles traverse these jagged peaks and offer prime alpine hiking and camping experiences.

 Alice Lake, Sawtooth Mountains, Idaho